Huhngoku/ADVOCATE/doc/traceElements/select.md

 receiving operations.
 If the
 select contains a default case, it is denoted with a single `d` as the last element in the cases list.
 If the default value was chosen it is capitalized (`D`).
+- [selIndex]: The internal index of the selected case.
 - [pos]: The last field show the position in the code, where the select is implemented.
 It consists of the file and line number separated by a colon (:).
 It the select only contains one case, the line number is equal to the line of this case.